Contemporary Political Ideas and Artistic Experimentation

 About

-In Nancy, community cannot be founded on shared identity, myth, or symbolic abstraction.
-Rather, community emerges through a shared exposure to fragility and finitude.
-Literature plays a crucial role here: it breaks with myth without creating a new one, showing community while also revealing why it can never be fully formed.
-Art and literature thus do not represent a unified community but stage a fragile being-in-common that resists closure and totalization.
+In Jean-Luc Nancy and Maurice Blanchot, community cannot be founded on shared identity, myth, or ideological position.
+Instead, community is "inoperative," emerging only through a shared exposure to our own incompleteness and finitude.
+Literature plays an essential role here: it breaks with the myth of the "We" without creating a new one.
+Art and literature stage a fragile being-in-common that resists closure and totalization.

 What will we cover?